ybayle/Scyland3D/README.md

 # Scyland3D: Processing 3D landmarks

-``Scyland3D`` is a Python tool for converting 3D raw landmark and semilandmark coordinates exported from landmark acquisition softwares to a csv format best suited for geometric morphometric analyses.
+``Scyland3D`` is a Python tool for converting 3D raw landmark and semilandmark coordinates exported from landmark acquisition software (e.g. [Landmark Editor 3.6 from IDAV, UC Davis](http://www.idav.ucdavis.edu/research/EvoMorph)) to a csv format best suited for geometric morphometric analyses.
 Processing schemes to mirror and reorder these points are provided to address further symmetry issues.

 By: